rafi007akhtar/noteworthy/README.md

     git clone https://github.com/rafi007akhtar/noteworthy.git
     cd noteworthy
     ```
-2. Install dependencies.
+2. If you're using a Debian-based Linux environment, enter the below command to install the Python-based dependencies, as mentioned in point #3 of [Dependencies](#black_square_button-dependencies).
     ```sh
-    # Remember, this will NOT install OpenVINO.
-OpenVINO is assumed to be already installed
-    chmod a+x install_dependencies.sh
     sh install_dependencies.sh
     ```
+    If you're using any other environment, though, install the mentioned dependencies manually, based on your OS.
 3. Initialize the environment variables
     ```sh
     source /opt/intel/openvino/bin/setupvars.sh
     ```
-     >:warning: **Important.** Steps 1 and 2 need to be performed only once, whereas this step needs to be performed on every new session
+     >:warning: **Important.** Steps 1 and 2 need to be performed only once, whereas this step needs to be performed on every new session.

 ## :open_file_folder: Project Structure

 On installation, you will get the following files:
 - **[app.py](app.py)**.
 The main Python program that you need to run this project (instructions [below](#runner-execution)).
 - **[options.json](options.json)**.
 The JSON file that houses all the user configuration and settings for the project.
+This is the file you will be interacting with the most, as the input PDF and output text file are specified here.
 Description of each option is given [below](#floppy_disk-user-settings-and-configurations).
 - **[install_dependencies.sh](install_dependencies.sh)**.
 This file is used for installing all **Python-based dependencies**, meaning all the Python libraries mentioned in point #3 of [Dependencies](#black_square_button-dependencies) can be installed with this file.
 Please do **NOT** change anything in this file (unless you are trying to [contribute](CONTRIBUTING.md) to this repo).
 - **[pdffed.py](pdffed.py)**.
 A helper file that helps [app.py](app.py) for handling PDFs.
 You will not have to worry about this file.
 Please do **NOT** change anything in this file (unless you are trying to [contribute](CONTRIBUTING.md) to this repo).